vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 Typically, all units are added during the design and creation of your course in Studio.
 To add a design component to a unit, follow the instructions in :ref:`Working with Discussion Components`.

-This type of discussion is subject to the release date of the section that contains it and is not visible to students until that date.
+This type of discussion is subject to the release date of the section that contains it.
+Students cannot contribute to these discussions until that date.

 =====================================
 Creating discussion categories
 =====================================
-All courses have a Discussion static page that includes a course-wide discussion category named General by default.
+All courses have a static page named Discussion that includes a course-wide discussion category named General by default.

 You can add more discussion categories to guide how students share and find information during your course.
 Categories might include Feedback, Troubleshooting, or Technical Help.
-These discussions are available as soon as your course is available.
+Discussions in these categories can begin as soon as your course is available.

 To create a discussion category: